 Explore castle ruins

 On an island just off the shores of the Hudson River are the mysterious, ornate, still-standing remains of Bannerman Castle.
 It was once an ammunition storage facility modeled on a Scottish castle.
-Now the Bannerman Castle Trust hosts musical and theatrical performances, history tours, storytelling, and even meals.
+Now the Bannerman Castle Trust hosts tours, hikes, and outdoor film screenings.

 Find great graveyard tours